seamplex/feenox/doc/sds.md

 > 200-architecture.md
 > ```

 FeenoX can be seen as a third-system effect, being the third version written from scratch after a first implementation in 2009 and an second one which was far more complex and had far more features circa 2012--2014.
-The third attempt explicitly addresses the "do one thing well" idea from UNIX.
+The third attempt explicitly addresses the "do one thing well" idea from Unix.

 Furthermore, not only is FeenoX itself both [free](https://www.gnu.org/philosophy/free-sw.en.html) and [open-source](https://opensource.com/resources/what-open-source) software but, following the _rule of composition_, it also is designed to connect and to work with  other free and open source software such as